-Lady Alice Apples have a coincidental origin story involving the accidental cross pollination of a Red Delicious Apple tree, but in recent years they have become wildly popular among apple varieties.
+Lady Alice Apples have a coincidental origin story involving the accidental cross-pollination of a Red Delicious Apple tree.
+Still, in recent years they have become wildly popular among apple varieties.

 The great thing about the Fireside Apple is that it’s a great snack anywhere—not just by the fireside!
-They’re known for their sweet yet tangy taste, and traditional red blush color.
+They’re known for their sweet yet tangy taste and traditional red blush color.
+Check Availability.

-Originally from Canada, it’s no wonder that the Atlas Apple is so resistant to the winter cold.
+Originally from Canada, it’s no wonder the Atlas Apple is resistant to the winter cold.
 Their fruit is large, and the flesh is unusually pale compared to other apples, like Galas.

-Smokehouse apples are one of the oldest heirloom apple varieties that we still grow today.
-They are now cultivated mostly in Lancaster, PA, which is also one of the top apple growing communities in all of America.
+Smokehouse Apples are one of the oldest heirloom varieties we still grow.
+They are now cultivated mostly in Lancaster, PA, which is also one of the top apple-growing communities in all of America.
+Check Availability.

-The Discover Apple was in fact discovered in England in 1949 and quickly gained popularity around the world because of its early harvesting season compared to other apple varieties.
+The Discovery Apple was, in fact, discovered in England in 1949 and quickly gained popularity around the world because of its early harvesting season compared to other apple varieties.